Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "So what is this movie about?"
 Ayma asked, perching herself delicately on the armchair, which was otherwise only ever used by Major Powell, on the rare occasion that he joined them.

 Akiyama, as always, was the one who leaped to summarizing it.
-"Uh, okay, so this is the second movie in a series and… what happened was that some idiot invented a computer that took over the world and killed most everyone.
-This dude John Connor…"
+"Uh, okay, so this is the second movie in a series and... what happened was that some idiot invented a computer that took over the world and killed most everyone.
+This dude John Connor..."

 Ayma listened, rapt, and occasionally asked questions about the time travel aspect of the story, and Adam grinned silently to Regaari when he climbed up onto the back of the couch and made himself comfortable.